 Your first ghost hunt should be fun.
 It should be exciting.
 And, it should be something memorable (in a good way) so you’ll participate in future ghost hunts.

 But, some mistakes are easy to make, and they can spoil your experience.
-Here are a few you can avoid.
+Here are a few ways to avoid disappointment.

-1) Expecting it to be as exciting as what you see on TV
+1) Expecting ghost hunting to be as exciting as it looks on TV

 2) Expecting drama, just like on TV